geoserver/geoserver/doc/en/user/source/installation/docker.rst

 Working with a Nightly build is a good way to test community modules and provide feedback to developers working on new functionality.

-To work with a community module you must be using the GeoServer |version|.x nightly build:
+To work with community modules you must be using the GeoServer |version|.x nightly build that matches the community module build:

 .. parsed-literal::